-- Climate services and decision support systems there is a potential for companies and research centres to increase their engagement in these areas of the Cluster 5 - Green Hydrogen explore the synergies of the priorities defined by the national strategy for hydrogen28, published in July 2020, with the EU hydrogen strategy: - Promote a strong engagement of Portuguese stakeholders, namely CoLabs, in the Clean Hydrogen for Europe partnership - \circ $\,$ Maximize the impact of Portugal's participation on an IPCEI in Hydrogen $\,$ - Use structural funds to leverage the participation of PT entities in European initiatives in the area of Hydrogen https://participa.pt/contents/consultationdocument/Estrate%CC%81gia%20Nacional%20para%20o%20Hidroge %CC%81nio%20DRAFT%20publicac%CC%A7ao.pdf

-- Batteries explore the synergies of national infrastructures and natural resources with the EU partnership on Batteries and the opportunities for the industry and transport sectors - Smart Cities and Communities this is an area in which PT participation has been quite robust, and which will offer many opportunities in HE, with a dedicated Mission Area and a proposed Partnership - Envolve as many PT cities as possible in the initiatives deployed within the Mission Area of Climate-neutral and smart cities - Engage with the Portuguese expert (Prof. Paulo Ferrão) in the Mission Board - The railway sector rail transport is of crucial importance for the future of the mobility sector, as it is one of the more sustainable ways of transportation and it will play a fundamental role in the reduction of the carbon footprint of the transport sector.
+- Climate services and decision support systems there is a potential for companies and research centres to increase their engagement in these areas of the Cluster 5; - Green Hydrogen explore the synergies of the priorities defined by the national strategy for hydrogen, published in July 2020, with the EU hydrogen strategy: - Promote a strong engagement of Portuguese stakeholders, namely CoLabs, in the Clean Hydrogen for Europe partnership; - o Maximize the impact of Portugal's participation on an IPCEI in Hydrogen; - Use structural funds to leverage the participation of Portuguese entities in European; initiatives in the area of Hydrogen; - Batteries explore the synergies of national infrastructures and natural resources with the EU partnership on Batteries and the opportunities for the industry and transport sectors; - Smart Cities and Communities this is an area in which Portuguese participation has been quite robust, and which will offer many opportunities in HE, with a dedicated Mission Area and a proposed Partnership: - Involve as many Portuguese cities as possible in the initiatives deployed within the Mission Area of Climate-neutral and smart cities; - o Engage with the Portuguese expert (Prof. Paulo Ferrão) in the Mission Board. - The railway sector rail transport is of crucial importance for the future of the mobility sector, as it is one of the more sustainable ways of transportation and it will play a fundamental role in the reduction of the carbon footprint of the transport sector; - The aeronautics sector there has been a robust participation in the Clean Sky 2 partnership from the most active players in the Portuguese aeronautics sector.
+It is important to explore the potential to expand this participation under the new Clean Aviation partnership and to bring in new players.